mark-watson/hy-lisp-python-book/manuscript/bingsearch.md

 ## Example Search Script

-It takes very little Hy code to access the Bing search APIs but we will look t a long example script that expects a command line argument that is a string containing search terms:
+It takes very little Hy code to access the Bing search APIs but we will look at a long example script that expects a command line argument that is a string containing search terms:

 {lang="hylang",linenos=on}
 ~~~~~~~~